cortexlabs/cortex/docs/deployments/batchapi/predictors.md

             batch_id: uuid assigned to this batch
         Returns:
             Nothing if the function body writes the predictions to storage, otherwise, the prediction or batch of predictions
         """
         pass

+    def on_job_complete(self):
+        """Called once after all of the batches have been processed.
+Runs job completion processes such as coalescing results and triggers completion webhooks.
+        """
+        pass
 ```